2022/23 Full-time Postgraduate course

 Ulster University academics are actively involved in both research and teaching and this ensures that the developments accrued through research can feed into the teaching of students.
 A high percentage of staff are members of the Higher Education Academy, and all staff are expected to have a Postgraduate Certificate in University Teaching or equivalent.
 All Computing courses are subject to periodic Faculty Review and University Revalidation.

 The full-time provision offers two points of entry in each academic year September and January.
-For the September intake, the degree will normally be completed in three semesters across a single academic year.
-For the January intake, the degree will normally be completed in three semesters but across two academic years.
+The degree will normally be completed in four semesters across a two academic years.

 Teaching is delivered through a combination of lectures, directed tutorials, seminars and practical sessions.
 Support is also provided for project preparation and implementation.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.

 Each course is approved by the University and meets the expectations of:

 As part of your course induction, you will be provided with details of the organisation and management of the course, including attendance and assessment requirements - usually in the form of a timetable.
 For full-time courses, the precise timetable for each semester is not confirmed until close to the start date and may be subject to some change in the early weeks as all courses settle into their planned patterns.
 For part-time courses which require attendance on particular days and times, an expectation of the days and periods of attendance will be included in the letter of offer.
 A course handbook is also made available.

 Courses comprise modules for which the notional effort involved is indicated by its credit rating.
 Each credit point represents 10 hours of student effort.
 Undergraduate courses typically contain 10- or 20-credit modules (more usually 20) and postgraduate course typically 15- or 30-credit modules.